We came up with a radically simple way to measure digital advertising performance: Ad Audience Cohort Tracking.

 If the campaign is ROI positive on a last-click basis you can justify more ad budget.
 If not, good luck convincing the CEO.

-EVERYTHING changes when you know who is in your ad audience.
+EVERYTHING changes when you know who is in your ad audience segments.

 What is audience cohort tracking?
 It’s audience-based attribution.

-In other words, when a lead signs up — regardless of source — you are able to say with certainty that the lead was a member of your ad audience, was served ads, and those ads influenced their decision to sign up.
+In other words, when a lead signs up — regardless of source — you are able to say with certainty that the lead was a member of your ad audience segments, was served ads, and those ads influenced their decision to sign up.